feed-in tariff frequently asked questions

 We make payments to generators as soon as we can after receiving this payment from Ofgem – this usually takes no longer than two weeks.

 Can you use my commissioning read as my start read?

 Ofgem Legislation states that an installation only becomes eligible from when we receive an application.
-Once your system has been installed and you have received your MCS certificate, please send your application as soon as possible so we can secure the earliest possible eligibility date.
-We can only accept a start meter read from the date we receive an application onwards so we would recommend you send us your application as soon as your panels have been installed.
-This is to ensure you get paid for the maximum amount of generation.
+Once your system has been installed and you’ve received your MCS certificate, please send your application as soon as possible so we can secure the earliest possible eligibility date.
+We can only accept a start meter read from the date we receive an application onwards, so we would recommend you send us your application as soon as your panels have been installed.
+This is to make sure you get paid for the maximum amount of generation.

 Who is responsible for reading my generation meter?

 It’s up to you to send us your meter readings every quarter to receive your payments.